 - This is going to be one of the most important factors and is extremely important

-Ok so you entertaining and someone needs to use a room (page), maybe you forgot to build/make that room or maybe your room is just confusing to find and they don’t find it and leave your house – not good.
+So imagine you are entertaining for the night and someone needs to use a room (page), maybe you forgot to build that room or maybe your house is just so confusing that they can’t find it easily, they will leave if it takes too long – not so good.

-Or how about this.
-You made that room but you built your house some more and added a better room.
-No one knows this and everyone is still trying to get to your old room and they find the new one really really slowly.
-Imagine how much of a mess up that is – and I see it in almost EVERY website I analyze.
+Or, you built that room, but built a new and better room in the meantime, without telling your guests about it.
+No one is aware of this and everyone is still trying to find your old room.
+Over time, they will slowly start to find your new room, but not before many of them have already left.
+Imagine how much of a mess that is – and I see it on almost EVERY website I analyze.

 Websites are updated ALL the time and new doors are made and old doors are closed, locked and forgotten about.
 The Mayor (search engines) really likes old established rooms and give those a lot more preference to new rooms.
-For every 4 web developers, I work with 3 don’t understand or are to lazy to show the mayor the new rooms.
+For every four web developers I work with, three don’t understand or are too lazy to show the mayor the new rooms.

 If you take away anything from this post and you are someone with an old site and many rooms, make sure your designer knows about Page Authority and redirects.
 It is one of the biggest factors of SEO and simplest to do correctly but it is frightening how much web developers and agencies to this wrong.